-Unfortunately, many individuals leave an unrecognized weak point in their wills: Spouses, relatives or business associates are designat-
+Unfortunately, many individuals leave an unrecognized weak point in their wills: Spouses, relatives or business associates are designated to fill what is presumably the mostly "honorary" post of executor or personal representative.

 In reality, estate settlement involves a demanding, complex set of tasks-and the results, for better or worse, depend upon the experience, skills and judgment of those you designate to handle the job.